neelima08/AnswerOverflow/README.md

 #Features
 Following features were calculated to build recommender model:
 * **User Topical Expertise** - Tags were clustered into 97 topics using Word2Vec and KMeans.
-Visualizations of this clustering can be seen in code/visualizations folder where 300 feature dimensions were reduced to 2D using t-sne.
+Visualizations of this clustering can be seen in visualizations folder where 300 feature dimensions were reduced to 2D using t-sne.
 User's topical expertise was calculated based on scores received on their answers for questions associated with particular tags.
+Special care was taken to ensure those users aren't classified as "experts" who answered few questions and received high score on them.
+This was addressed by calculating sigmoid of user's score.
 * **User Time Availability** - User's availability is defined as user's activity in terms of comments and answers.
 This was calculated on an hour basis.

 Code to calculate features is present in code/features directory.